satra/NiPyPe-Paper/nipype_paper.rst

 However, these different software packages use different languages and environments for development, such as: C/C++ (FSL), MATLAB (SPM), Java (Camino), Python (NiPy).
-This has resulted in a heterogeneous set of software with no uniform way to use these tools.
+This has resulted in a heterogeneous set of software with no uniform way to use these tools or execute them.
 With the primary focus on algorithmic improvement, academic software development often lacks a rigorous software engineering framework that involves extensive testing and documentation and ensures compatibility with other tools.
 This often necessitates extensive interactions with the authors of the software to understand their parameters, their quirks and their usage.

 No framework for comparative algorithm development and dissemination.
 Except for some large software development efforts (e.g., SPM, FSL,